drblue9001/blockchain-backpack/website/part6.md

 It makes more sense to give people the option of uncrating on the blockchain than recording statistics.
 Uncrating is an opt-in activity.
 However, doing so comes at the cost of multiple transactions.
 Would people pay for multiple transactions to uncrate?
 Perhaps.
 But would they pay the additional time?
 They would have to wait for the first block to be mined for the precommitment, wait for the second and third blocks for the hashes, and then would have to wait for a fourth block for executing the precommitment.
 At an average 12 second block time, would people wait 48 seconds to see the result of their uncrating?
 Especially when uncrating in a centralized manor takes 5 seconds.

-Something like uncrating should be included for completion sake, but I'm uncertain that it would get any use in the wild.
+Something like uncrating should be included for completeness, but it may not see use in practice.